CADSGmbH/psimpl/README.txt

   segment defined by their left and right neighbors
 * Reumann-Witkam - Shifts a strip along the polyline and removes points that fall outside
-* Opheim - a constrained version of Reumann-Witkam
+* Opheim - A constrained version of Reumann-Witkam
+* Lang - Similar to the Perpendicular distance routine, but instead of looking only at direct neighbors, an entire search region is processed
 * Douglas-Peucker - A classic simplification algorithm that provides an excellent approximation of the original line
 * A variation on the Douglas-Peucker algorithm - Slower, but yields better